How to Create Database in Oracle in 4 Ways Step by Step?

 12. Click Finish on the Summary page.
 You will be notified once the process is over.
 Unlock database accounts by clicking Password Management….
 Click OK.

-Method 3: From an existing database
+Method 3: From an Existing Database

 1. Launch DBCA, choose Manage Templates and click Next.